 Make it your own

-Make this kale your own by cooking it a longer or shorter amount of time to suit your preferences.
+Cook it a longer or shorter amount of time

 If you like it just lightly cooked, only sauté it for a couple minutes after adding water.
 Once it’s bright green, it’s good to go.

-Try finishing the kale with a squeeze of lemon or splash of red wine vinegar for tang.
+Try finishing the sautéed kale with a squeeze of lemon juice or splash of red wine vinegar for tang.

 Season it with red pepper flakes, black pepper, or your preferred seasoning salt.